Guías y buenas prácticas

 3. PROSPERO: For systematic reviews and meta-analyses.

-PROSPERO is designed for systematic reviews and meta-analyses across multiple disciplines, including health sciences, psychology, and social sciences.It requires detailed information about: inclusion and exclusion criteria for studies, search strategies, bias assessment methods, data analysis approaches.
+PROSPERO is designed for systematic reviews and meta-analyses across multiple disciplines, including health sciences, psychology, and social sciences.
+It requires detailed information on: inclusion and exclusion criteria for studies, search strategies, methods for bias assessment, and data analysis approaches.
 Many high-impact journals require systematic reviews and meta-analyses to be pre-registered in PROSPERO.

-Is it mandatory to share it?
+Is it mandatory to make it public?

 Registered Reports: Peer Review Before Data Collection

-Advantages of this publication format:
+Advantages of this format:

 • Greater reproducibility and transparency: The entire process is documented and registered from the outset.